isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
               <h2>Singapore's First Annual Clean and Green Week</h2>
             <p>Launched on 4 November 1990, the Clean and Green Week was a campaign to create awareness among Singaporeans that everyone is responsible for the environment.
-It became a yearlong campaign in 2007 and was consequently renamed Clean and Green Singapore.</p>
+It became a year long campaign in 2007 and was consequently renamed Clean and Green Singapore.</p>
           </div>
         </div>
       </div>